Crazy-Crew/CrazyEnvoys/README.md

    git clone https://github.com/Crazy-Crew/CrazyEnvoys.git
    ```
 2. Open the repository using Intellij IDEA & wait until it finishes downloading/indexing.
-3. Run the build task.
+3. Run the assemble task.
    ```gradle
    ./gradlew assemble
    ```
+4. Open the `jars` directory in your root folder.
+5. Profit!

 ## Roadmap
 Check our public [trello board](https://trello.com/b/BGDNUdaj) for our current plans, any bugs and general tracking of the project progress.